Sustainability

 Embodied carbon is important for architects, structural engineers, and contractors to address.
 Building construction and operation contribute significantly to global carbon emissions, constituting an estimated 38% each year.
 Ten percent of global carbon emissions (embodied carbon) are estimated to be a result of the building construction industry.
 This presents engineers, architects, and contractors alike with a heavy burden to reduce their carbon footprints, but also an opportunity to lead the charge on combating global warming.

-Read below for the latest news, ideas, and resources related to the intersection of structural engineering and sustainability and, for more information, check out SE2050.org.
+Read below for the latest news, ideas, and resources related to the intersection of structural engineering and sustainability and, for more information, check out SE2050.org

 se2050